mondersky/tabscolor-vscode/README.md

   }
 ```
 Add this to your VS Code user settings.json
+The directoy path must be absolute
 ## This extension can :

 - change the background color of any tab header using the contextual menu

-- change the backgrounf color of tabs based on filetypes
+- change the background color of tabs based on filetypes

-- change the backgrounf color of tabs based on directories
+- change the background color of tabs based on directories

 ## This extension can't (yet) :

 - change the whole background of the tab page

-- change the backgrounf color of tabs based on regex
+- change the background color of tabs based on regex

 - set custom colors in the contextual menu